lattebreak/jenkins-master-pipeline/README.md

     - Forgot to install docker on agent
     - alpine container with docker does not recognize 'service docker start/status'
         - saw this: https://github.com/docker-library/docker/issues/118
+    - [8/11/2025] Blocker: how can I establish a communication between the jenkins agent and the host docker daemon